-Demonstration with practice of the original techniques and how these are combined with the latest evolvements.
+Demonstration of the original techniques with practice

-Also included will be the demonstration of strategies which I have included in treatments, strategies which patients can regularly perform as their ‘homework’ in between treatments.
+Also included will be the demonstration of strategies which I have included in treatments where indicated over the years - strategies which patients can regularly perform as their ‘homework’ in between treatments.

 These include gentle contact of the abdomen, combined with specific breathing techniques.

 Inflammation is at the root of many, common diseases including: